 There are things you need to think about before you make the dash out for the nearest park.
 Like the fact that you'e going to get dehydrated much quicker, more likely to suffer from cramp or heat exhaustion.
 So with that in mind and with your fitness trackers, smartwatches and running watches in tow, here are our top tips to run in the heat with your wearable tech.

 One of the biggest worries of running in hot weather is the potential damage it can do to your skin and the obvious dangers of staying out in the sun for prolonged periods.
 You are exposed to UVA and UVB rays, two of the most dangerous ultraviolet rays.

 A good idea is to grab some loose fitting technical running kit and slap on some sunscreen before you head out.
 There's also a host of wearable UV detecting devices out there including the Netatmo June, the L'Oréal My UV Patch, and the Honor Band A1 fitness tracker.

-But the Microsoft Band 2 looks set to be the company's last version of the fitness tracker/smartwatch hybrid, which is a bit of a shame as it does pack a UV sensor.
+The Microsoft Band 2 looks set to be the company's last version of the fitness tracker/smartwatch hybrid, which is a bit of a shame as it does pack a UV sensor.
 If you do have one or still considering buying one, on the device you'll need to swipe to the UV tile, raise your wrist towards the sun and it'll display a reading (Extreme, Very High, High, Medium, Low, or None).
 There's a good breakdown of what those readings all mean over on the Microsoft Band 2 support page.

 2. Grab a water bottle

 Okay, so this is not technically a wearable tip, but it's pretty essential when it's a scorcher.
 This is really an obvious one.
 You might not want the hassle or the extra weight of carrying a bottle, but the reality is that you are going to get hot, sweaty and extremely dehydrated, and that's a bad thing.
 You need to keep those fluids topped up.

 Keep on running